BLTGreen/Architecture-Repo/dataSharingArc.md

 I considered two approaches: event sourcing and batch processing.

-After completing a full trade-off analysis, considering design principles, pricing, time to build, etc, I opted for x.
+After completing a full trade-off analysis, considering design principles, pricing, time to build, etc, I opted for a **Hybrid Approach**.
+We have some use cases where real time streaming is a necessisty, specifically around our data analytics team.
+We'll also need real time insights to follow the UK Government's **Secure by Design** principles.

 ### Data Quality

 As part of the above diagram, we can see that I'm using

+#### Data Consistency

+* Detecting Concurrent Writes
+* Atomic Commit
+* **Change Data Capture**

 ### Performance across different business cases